ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ## Version -01 to -02 ## {#sec-01-02}

 * Admit multiple Administrators and limited access to admin resources.

+* Early design considerations for defining the format of scope.

 * Additional error handling, using also error types.